 Two ways to publish a book

 One of the top questions I routinely receive is, “How do I publish a book?”
-So, I wanted to address this topic for those of you who may have the same question.
-Basically, there are two main choices:
+It’s a popular query.
+To simplify things a bit, you have two real options:

 Find an agent, who will help you find a publisher.